flutter/website/src/tools/devtools/memory.md

 #### Disposable object

-A Dart object, that has method `dispose()`, which, by de-facto convention, is expected to be invoked, when the object is not needed any more, to avoid memory leaks.
+A Dart object, that has method `dispose()`.
+The method, by convention, is expected to be invoked when the object isn't needed anymore to avoid memory leaks.

 #### Memory-risky object

-A Dart object, that, if not disposed or disposed but not GCed, may cause a memory leak.
+A Dart object that, if not disposed or disposed but not GCed, might cause a memory leak.

 ### Root object, retaining path, and reachability